slochower/motor-like-properties-response/manuscript.md

 ---
 author-meta:
-- Daniel S. Himmelstein
-- Anthony Gitter
-- Venkat S. Malladi
-- Evan M. Cofer
+- David R. Slochower
 date-meta: '2017-08-17'
 keywords:
 - work-in-progress
 - markdown
 - manuscript
 - publishing
-title: 'Manubot Rootstock: Manuscript Title'
+title: Response to reviewers for "Motor-Like Properties of Non-Motor Enzymes" by Slochower and Gilson, PNAS 2017-11059
 ...

-# Response to reviewers for "Motor-Like Properties of Non-Motor Enzymes" by Slochower and Gilson, PNAS 2017-11059

 We thank the reviewers for their considered responses of our manuscript "Motor-Like Properties of Non-Motor Enzymes".
 We believe the reviewers have highlighted some important issues with the phrasing of our conclusions.
 However, we also believe some of the reviewers' comments can be addressed quickly and succinctly.
+One of the main concerns raised is that our conclusions are not well supported due to a lack of controls.
+We have extensively looked at the robustness of our results in terms of variations in assumptions and parameters, but we neglected to include all of these in our manuscript, due to concerns over space.
+Below, we've included several additional pieces of evidence that support our conclusions and address the reviewers' concerns.

 ## Reviewer 1